 The goals of treatment are to treat any injuries due to the behavior and to ensure the child's safety, as well as to improve the child's ability to function.
 The child's surroundings may need to be modified to reduce the risk of injury.
-For example, a child that bangs his or her head may need to wear a helmet to protect against a head injury.
+For example, a child that bangs their head may need to wear a helmet to protect against a head injury.

 The most common treatment approaches used for children with this condition are therapies aimed at reducing stress that may trigger the movements and changing behaviors.
-A child who engages in picking at the skin or hitting may be taught to keep his hands in his pockets when he feels the urge to pick or hit.
+A child who engages in picking at the skin or hitting may be taught to keep their hands in their pockets when they feel the urge to pick or hit.
 Relaxation techniques also may be used to help the child resist the urges.
 A behavioral therapy approach known as Differential Reinforcement of Other Behaviors (DRO) aims to reward socially appropriate behaviors.
 Another behavioral approach, called Functional Communication Training (FTC), teaches and rewards the person for using alternative responses or verbal strategies to replace stereotypical movements when they are aware that they need something or are feeling distressed.

-In some cases, antidepressants such as Luvox, Prozac,and Zoloft (selective serotonin reuptake inhibitors, or SSRIs), or Anafranil (a tricyclic antidepressant) may be helpful.
+In some cases, antidepressants such as Luvox, Prozac, and Zoloft (selective serotonin reuptake inhibitors, or SSRIs), or Anafranil (a tricyclic antidepressant) may be helpful.
 Atypical antipsychotics such as risperidone or aripiprazole also have shown benefit for stereotypic movements in youth with autism spectrum disorders.

 What Is the Outlook for People With Stereotypic Movement Disorder?